David Robertson (baseball): Chicago White Sox (2015–2017)

 After the 2014 season, Robertson became a free agent.
-He subsequently agreed to a four-year, $46 million contract with the Chicago White Sox.
+He signed a four-year, $46 million contract with the Chicago White Sox.
 Robertson served as the White Sox closer during his tenure in Chicago.
 In his first season with the White Sox, Robertson compiled a 6–5 record with 34 saves (sixth in the AL), a 3.41 ERA, and 86 strikeouts in 63 1/3 innings, averaging 12.2 strikeouts per nine innings.
 He blew seven saves, but struck out 34.4% of batters and lowered his walk rate to a career-best 5.2%, averaging 1.8 walks per nine innings.
 He limited the first batters he faced to a .100 batting average, the lowest rate in both the AL and in White Sox history.

 In his second season as the White Sox closer, Robertson earned 37 saves (fourth in the AL), pitching to a 5–3 record and 3.47 ERA while striking out 75 batters in 62 1/3 innings, averaging 10.8 strikeouts per nine innings.
 Robertson suffered seven blown saves, with his walk rate rising (4.62 BB/9).

 Robertson pitched for the gold-medal-winning Team USA in the 2017 World Baseball Classic.

 With the White Sox in rebuilding mode, Robertson became enshrouded in trade rumors during the offseason and regular season.
 Robertson was nearly traded to the Washington Nationals for Jesus Luzardo and Drew Ward; however, the deal was not completed due to disagreements regarding finances.
 In 2017 for the White Sox Robertson had a 4–2 record with 13 saves and a 2.70 ERA, and 47 strikeouts in 33 1/3 innings, averaging 12.8 strikeouts per nine innings, before getting traded to the Yankees.